Christmas sale now on! Everything on sale!!!

 6) Buy compostable

 Genuinely compostable options are better than single-use plastic in many cases.
 But compostability is an incredibly confusing area with a lot of misleading information.
 Often bio-plastics are no better at their end-of-life than oil-based plastics and in some ways they are EVEN WORSE!
 So be careful.
-Check out this resource for an overview on commercial composting.

 Good examples of compostable alternatives to plastic include: Bamboo toothbrushes and cardboard packaging.